scrabbletank/farhome-rules/eberron.md

 - **Range:** touch
 - **Duration:** instant

-You are able to regrow a complete medium sized creature from its genetic code.
+You are able to regrow a complete medium sized creature from a drop of blood.
 As long as you have at least a drop of the creatures blood, make a spellcasting roll against 2 terrible dice and a terrible die for the number of the times the creature has previously died.
 Whether the spell succeeds or fails, a body resembling the creature is fully formed.
 On success, the original soul returns to the body.
 On failure, the body will be lifeless or a wandering soul may claim the body.

 For every level cast above 8th, the body permanently gains an extra wound to their max health.